FineYoungCannibals/ppp_connectors/README.md

-# APIary
+# pyapiary

 A clean, modular set of Python connectors and utilities for working with both **APIs** and **DBMS backends**, unified by a centralized `Broker` abstraction and a consistent interface.
 Designed for easy testing, code reuse, and plug-and-play extensibility.

 ## ⚠️ **Deprecation notice**

-`apiary` is the successor to the `ppp-connectors` package.
+`pyapiary` is the successor to the `ppp-connectors` package.
 The original `ppp-connectors` package has been frozen at its final 1.1.13 release and will continue to remain available on PyPI for existing users.
-New development and releases are published under the `apiary` package name.
+New development and releases are published under the `pyapiary` package name.

 ## 📚 Table of Contents